sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 deviation.
 There are three columns, representing the three different ways we compiled the program.
 - *Baseline* is just compiling using Clang without our null check passes.
-Compiled with `/usr/local/opt/llvm/bin/clang++ -O2 <benchmark>.cpp -o <benchmark>`, e.g.,
+Compiled with `clang++ -O2 <benchmark>.cpp -o <benchmark>`, e.g.,
-`/usr/local/opt/llvm/bin/clang++ -O2 binary-trees.cpp -o binary-trees`
+`clang++ -O2 binary-trees.cpp -o binary-trees`
 - *No NPA* is compiling using the null check passes, but without taking into consideration which pointers are `PossiblyNull` or `DefinitelyNonNull`.
 That is, we do a null check on every pointer dereference.
-NOTE: Had to go into source code and remove the check for if pointers are `PossiblyNull` Compiled with `../tests/compile-with-opt.sh nbody.cpp -O2`
+To get this to work, I had to go into source code and remove the check for if pointers are `PossiblyNull` Compiled with `../tests/compile-with-opt.sh nbody.cpp -O2`
 - *With NPA* is compiling using the null check passes *and* eliding null checks if the pointer is `DefinitelyNonNull`.